Last Updated on June 29, 2022 by Rebecca Huff

 - Supplement with Cordyceps.
 A mushroom superfood that has powerful anti-inflammatory properties and may benefit acne and rosacea as well as gut health.
 (I began taking it for stamina before I realized it was also helping to reduce inflammation!)

 - Niacinamide twice daily at 500-800mg twice daily has been said to help due to antioxidant and anti-inflammatory properties.
+After taking it for the last year, I've noticed less flare-ups.

 Having rosacea makes skincare a bit more complicated, but it can be managed.
 You can still love the skin you're in with a little TLC.
+If you are undergoing rosacea treatment, ask your dermatologist before making changes to your skin care regimen.

-No matter what you choose to care for your rosacea; take care of your skin from the inside out.
+No matter what skincare products you choose to care for your rosacea; take care of your skin from the inside out.
 Drink plenty of water, eat nutrient-dense whole foods, and take care of your liver.
 Some foods that naturally help improve skin barrier include avocados, eggs, wheat germ, brown rice, and sweet potatoes.

 As for your skin; using body lotion on the face is not advisable.
 Make sure to choose a moisturizer that is specifically for the delicate skin on your face.